 Pectoralis Minor

-This triangular shaped muscle is much smaller, and lies beneath the pectoralis major.
+This triangular-shaped muscle is much smaller and lies beneath the pectoralis major.

-It attaches on the front side of the shoulder blade at the top, and to 3rd-5th ribs at the bottom.
+It attaches on the front side of the shoulder blade at the top, and to the 3rd-5th ribs at the bottom.

 The Pectoralis major is primarily responsible for a few movements.
-One of them is called shoulder flexion and this is pulling your upper arm from resting by your side, to out in front of you, and above your head.
+One of them is called shoulder flexion, and this is pulling your upper arm from resting by your side, to out in front of you, and above your head.

 Another movement of the pectoralis major is called horizontal adduction.
 This would be going from holding your arms out to your sides as if you’re trying to make the letter “T” and pulling the arms in to meet in front of the chest like you’re going to clap your hands.